Gerald Ratner was CEO of Ratners Group.

 He became head of the family jewellery chain in the mid-80s, becoming one of Britain’s best-known businessmen.

-Following a high profile gaffe in which he described some of the products sold in the stores as ‘total crap’, he was forced to sell the business.
+Following his infamous ‘Gerald Ratner Speech‘ in which he described some of the products sold in the stores as ‘total crap’, he was forced to sell the business.

-Gerald Ratner could not have predicted the damage caused by his casual remarks about his best selling line.
+Gerald could not have predicted the damage caused by his casual remarks about his best-selling line.
 He went from the world’s most prominent jeweller to nothing in a stroke.